Evaluating the Evaluator: Problems with SemEval-2020 Task 1 for Lexical Semantic Change Detection: Context and motivation

 \subsection{What is Lexical Semantic Change?}

-Semantic change is the subfield of linguistics that studies how word meanings shift over time.
+Semantic change is a phenomenon of linguistics where word meanings shift over time.
 Meanings may become more specialised, as with \textit{queen}, which originally meant ‘wife’ or ‘woman’ but later narrowed to mean ‘the king’s wife’ or ‘a female sovereign.’
 Meanings may also become more general, as with \textit{moon}, which once referred mainly to 'the Earth’s satellite' but was later extended to 'the satellites of other planets'.
-Semantic change can also occur through metonymy, where a word comes to stand for something closely associated with it, as in \textit{drink a whole bottle}, where what is consumed is the bottle’s contents rather than the bottle itself.
+Semantic change can also occur through metonymy, where a word comes to stand for something closely associated with it, as in \textit{drink a whole bottle}.
+A diachronic example is English \textit{board}, which developed from the sense `table' to `the people sitting around a table' and then to `governing body' \citep{traugott_semantic_2017}.
 Likewise, metaphor can create new meanings through resemblance, as in \textit{grasp}, which developed from the physical sense of ‘hold’ to the abstract sense of ‘understand.’
-In addition, words may shift in connotation, becoming either more positive or more negative over time: \textit{nice}, for example, moved from ‘foolish’ to ‘pleasant,’ while \textit{boor} shifted from ‘peasant’ to ‘an unmannered person.’ (see \citet{geeraerts_theories_2010, geeraerts_semantic_2020} for an overview of Lexical semantics and classification of types of semantic changes).
+In addition, words may shift in connotation/valence, becoming either more positive or more negative over time: \textit{nice}, for example, moved from ‘foolish’ to ‘pleasant,’ while \textit{boor} shifted from ‘peasant’ to ‘an unmannered person.’ (see \citet{geeraerts_theories_2010, geeraerts_semantic_2020} for an overview of Lexical semantics and classification of types of semantic changes).
 Semantic change is driven by many factors, including cultural change, technological innovation, social interaction, contact between languages, and speakers’ tendency to reuse old words for new situations \citep{traugott_semantic_2017}.
 This makes semantic change central to understanding language as a dynamic system rather than a static list of meanings.

-\subsection{Lexical Semantic Change in Computational Linguistics/Natural Language Processing?}
+\subsection{Lexical Semantic Change in Computational Linguistics/Natural Language Processing}